 8. Art and the Masquerade of History

-9. Do Styles Have a Body?: A History of Images and a History of Perception
+9. Do Styles Have a Body?
+A History of Images and a History of Perception

-Section 3: Writing About the Past
+Part III: Writing about the Past

 11. The People of the Past Come First: Natalie Zemon Davis in Conversation with Nicholas Chare